phalcon-orphanage/docs/en/registry.md

 ```

 ## Get
-As mentioned above, `Phalcon\Collection` implements several interfaces, in order to make the component as flexible as possible.
+As mentioned above, `Phalcon\Registry` implements several interfaces, in order to make the component as flexible as possible.
 Retrieving data stored in an element can be done by using:
 - Property
 - `__get()`
 - array based get (`$collection[$element]`)